 Do note that you can’t remove the tablet part.
 The design may encourage you to think of the Nest Hub Max as a Google tablet with a speaker attached, but it’s really nothing of the sort.
 There’s a touchscreen and you can partially control the unit with it, but to remotely unlock its potential you’ll need to talk to it, or at least “cast” content from your phone.

-Display and Video
+Display and video quality

 The Google Nest Hub Max has a 10-inch LCD screen, much larger than the 7-inch display of the original Home Hub.